FlipsideCrypto/fsc-evm/doc_descriptions/nft/nft.md

 {% docs evm_nft_platform_fee %}

 The decimal adjusted amount of fees paid to the platform for this NFT event in the transaction's currency.
-There are cases in Magic Eden transactions for example, where there are fees paid to multiple marketplaces.
-In those cases, the fee in platform_fee column will only reflect the platform fee related to the platform exchange contract.
+There are cases where there are fees paid to multiple marketplaces.
+In those cases, the fee in the platform_fee column will only reflect the platform fee related to the platform exchange contract.

 {% enddocs %}

 {% docs evm_nft_platform_fee_usd %}

 The amount of fees paid to the platform for this NFT event in US dollars.
-There are cases in Magic Eden transactions for example, where there are fees paid to multiple marketplaces.
-In those cases, the fee in platform_fee column will only reflect the platform fee related to the platform exchange contract.
+There are cases where there are fees paid to multiple marketplaces.
+In those cases, the fee in the platform_fee column will only reflect the platform fee related to the platform exchange contract.

 {% enddocs %}